 - hypertension, or high blood pressure

-- blurred or “tunnel” vision
+- visual changes, such as blurred or tunnel vision

 When a person faints, they may:

 - fall over or slump

 - have reduced blood pressure and a weak pulse

 If a person loses consciousness for more than a